 So you sign the papers even though you don’t think it’s a fair deal, but you don’t want it to get any worse.

-In family mediation, you and your spouse are in complete control of your future.
+In family mediation, you are in complete control of your future.

 And you don’t need to involve lawyers if you don’t want to.

 You’re both empowered to engage in an active agreement-making process.
-And make decisions that are in your mutual best interests and the best interests of your children.
+And make choices that are in your mutual best interests and the best interests of your children.

 Allowing you both to achieve your intended goals.